Kortney Wilson: Subsequent career

 In 2006, Kortney and Dave Wilson did some cosmetic renovations on a home and sold it, at a $30,000 profit.
 The couple realized they could earn additional money by flipping other houses, initially part-time while continuing in music and other part time work.
 Eventually, this would become a full time business and later, the basis for their HGTV television programs.
 In 2008, Kortney Wilson got her real estate licence and she also took over the design aspects of the homes they were renovating.
 In the next year, the Wilson family began to star in the CMT Canada reality series Meet the Wilsons about trying to juggle a family (two children at that time) while pursuing music careers.

 In 2015, they began working on their new series about buying, renovating and flipping houses, Masters of Flip, originally on the W Network.
 As of mid-2018, the series was running on HGTV in the US and Canada but also aired in numerous other countries.
 In May 2018, HGTV also began airing another reno/flip series with the Wilsons, Music City Fix; in the ten episodes, the couple renovated a "crumbling Craftsman bungalow" in historic East Nashville, Tennessee, while striving to retain as much of the original character as possible.

 Masters of Flip ended after its fourth season, with the couple moving on to produce and host the new HGTV series Making it Home with Kortney and Dave.
 After the Wilsons' divorce, Dave Wilson left the show, which continued with Kenny Brain replacing Dave as the contractor.

+Following the end of Making It Home in 2024, Wilson and Brain launched the new series Life Is Messy, devoted to helping homeowners declutter and reorganize their living spaces, on Home Network in 2026.

 Personal life

 Kortney Wilson has joint Canadian/American citizenship.

-Kortney Wilson was born in Windsor, Ontario, but grew up in Sudbury, Ontario and then in Ayr, Ontario, Canada, before moving to Nashville at age 18.
+Kortney Wilson was born in Windsor, Ontario, but grew up in Sudbury, Ontario, and then in Ayr, Ontario, Canada, before moving to Nashville at age 18.
 She was with Dave Wilson for 18 years and married for 14 of those.
 The couple first met when Dave (originally from Ottawa, Ontario) was working in England as part of a band, but was in Nashville on a writing vacation; he did not return to London after meeting Kortney.
 The couple announced on December 20, 2019, that they are separating and will divorce.
 They have two biological children, Jett and Sully and an adopted daughter, Lennox Esmee.
 In July 2021, Wilson introduced her Instagram followers to her boyfriend, Ryan and has continued to share relationship photos.

-In October 2021, Scoop Nashville reported that Wilson's 17-year old son, Jett filed for emancipation so he could pursue his career as a day-trader.
-He cited he was miserable living with his mother and was aided in his court filing by his father.
-Jett confirmed this report on his personal Instagram account.